curioushuman/apf-participant-portal-client/README.md

 # APF Participant Portal

 This repo is built on the web starter kit (which is awesome!).
+See instructional notes below.

 ## config.json